-Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card - CNN Underscored
+Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card | CNN Underscored

 And once you start traveling again, the Chase Sapphire Reserve offers a complimentary annual Priority Pass Select membership.
 This gives you and two accompanying guests access to over 1,200 airport lounges around the world, so you’ll have a place to get away from the bustle of the terminal whenever you’re on the road.

-Some airport restaurants and cafes also participate in Priority Pass — for these establishments, you’ll get a credit to spend on any menu items.
+Some airport restaurants and cafés also participate in Priority Pass — for these establishments, you’ll get a credit to spend on any menu items.
 Typically the credit amount is $28 per registered guest, but many restaurants cap the credit at one guest per card holder.
-You can view all of the participating lounges, restaurants, cafes and markets at the Priority Pass website.
+You can view all of the participating lounges, restaurants, cafés and markets at the Priority Pass website.

 Related: 9 of our favorite credit card perks that you won’t want to miss out on.